atthecodeface/atcf_hardware_analyzer/README.md

 in-silicon or in-FPGA logic analyzer, which can capture signal traces or statistics about signal arrival times

+The concept behind the ATCF analyzer is:

+* Any component on a device can source an analyzer trace bus, controlled by a standard mechanism (to allow the component to select one of many potential data sources), which can be disables with a clock gate so that it only consumes power when debugging is required.

+* The sources are combined by registered wire-ored pipeline stages, with clock gating provided to maintain low power when debugging is disabled.

+* The combined data is analyzed by a *trigger* mechanism, which sits alongside a pipeline of the analyzer data and produces a *trigger action* to coincide with some data

+* The *trigger action* and data are fed to a *trace* module; this terminates the data in some fashion - perhaps by storing one or more traces in an SRAM, or just counting occurrences of triggers.

+* An analyzer controller that is connected to CSRs can: drive the control portion of the analyzer bus (to enable particular components and select potential data sources); configure the trigger; configure the trace; request the trace data and present it over CSR reads.

 ## Analyzer trace bus

 Fundamentally the logic analyzer system operates on signals provided